It is thought that Aedes aegypti mosquitoes are key yellow

 In the article, headlined A Yellow Fever Epidemic, A New Global Health Emergency?, two professors from Georgetown University warned that the shortage of vaccine supplies could potentially lead to a health security crisis if it spreads further in Africa, Asia - which has never experienced a yellow fever epidemic - and the Americas.

-Nearly 17 million Angolans have now been vaccinated against yellow fever this year
+Nearly 17 million Angolans have now been vaccinated against

 Daniel Lucey and Lawrence Gostinsay wrote in the journal that the WHO "should urgently convene an emergency committee to mobilise funds, co-ordinate an international response, and spearhead a surge in vaccine production".